Site last updated: Monday, December 23, 2024

 In the same year that a once-in-a-lifetime solar eclipse passed over Western Pennsylvania, residents of Butler County and other parts of the region got a rare glimpse of the northern lights on Thursday night, Oct.
 10.

-The rare chance follows several other chances to spot the Aurora borealis this year from Butler County, but residents reported Thursday’s show was especially visible.
+The rare opportunity follows several other chances to spot the aurora borealis this year from Butler County, but residents reported Thursday’s show was especially visible.

 The atmospheric phenomenon, usually confined to the farthest northern and southern regions of the earth, drifted over to the northeast United States on Thursday and Friday.
 According to Colton Milcareck of the National Weather Service in Pittsburgh, this is only possible because the sun is in the “active period” of its 11-year solar activity cycle.